Program: Mechanical Engineering (PhD)

 External organization/person analyzed data (e.g., external organization administered and scored the nursing licensing exam)

 The faculty and students expressed that the number of courses offered at graduate level was not sufficient both related to research work and for graduation.
-This is caused by a significant increase of undergraduate students and shortage of faculty members.
-The Department Chair and the Dean have requested for additional positions to solve the problem.
+This is caused by a significant increase of undergraduate enrollment and shortage of faculty members.
+The Department Chair and the Dean have requested for two additional positions to solve the problem.